pip-services/pip-services-docs/content/en/python/commons/run/parameters.md

 > `static` from_value(value: Any): [Parameters](../parameters)

-- **tuples**: Any - an object with key-value pairs used to initialize a new Parameters.
+- **tuples**: Any - an object with key-value pairs used to initialize a new Parameters object.
 - **returns**: [Parameters](../parameters) - a new Parameters object.